-Fig. 2 displays the chromatograms recorded at 324 nm (maximum absorbance for chlorogenic acids) for the solventbased extracts and a selection of representative samples from $sc-CO_2$ extraction cycles.

-The UPLC data show an almost complete overlap of the chromatograms at 324 nm, corresponding to the maximum absorption of chlorogenic acids, relative to all four samples, irrespective of their extraction method.
-This leads to the conclusion that sc-CO2 in the presence of the co-solvent was effective in the extraction of chlorogenic acids to the same extent as the solvent-based method, from a qualitative point of view.
-Some slight differences are detected in the last part of the chromatogram, after 10 min as the retention time, where some small peaks are present in all chromatograms, differing from sample to sample.
-Due to the low area of the corresponding peaks, these differences were not further investigated, but tentative attributions to ubiquitary flavonoids such as quercetin and kaempferol could be carried out on the basis of the work by Nzekoue et al.35
+Figure 2 displays the chromatograms recorded at 324 nm (maximum absorbance for chlorogenic acids) for the solvent-based extracts and a selection of representative samples from sc-CO2 extraction cycles.
+The UPLC data show an almost complete overlap of the chromatograms at 324 nm, corresponding to the maximum absorption of chlorogenic acids, relative to all four samples, independently from their extraction method.
+This leads to a conclusion that sc-CO2 in the presence of the co-solvent was effective in the extraction of chlorogenic acids to the same extent of solventbased method, from a qualitative point of view.
+Some slight differences are detected in the last part of the chromatogram, after 10 min as retention time, where some small peaks are present in all chromatograms, differing from sample to sample.
+Due to the low area of the corresponding peaks, these differences were not further investigated, but tentative attributions to uniquitary flavonoids such as quercetin and kaempferol could be carried out on the bases of a work by Nzekoue et al.35.